 Annual general meeting (AGM)

 The first AGM must be held within 12 months of the condo plan registration.
 A condo corporation is then required to hold an AGM every year, within 15 months of the previous AGM.
-At the AGM, new members are usually elected to the condo board, the financial status of the corporation is disclosed, and any matters requiring owner input are discussed.
+At the AGM, new condo board members are usually elected, the financial status of the corporation is disclosed, and any matters requiring owner input are discussed.